loudifier/Comic-Relief/README.md

 ## Building

-Font cannot be built automatically yet, need to dig in to Google Fonts documentation to figure this out.
-For now, FontForge .sfd files can be found in /sources.

 Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.

 If you want to build fonts manually on your own computer: